-It is the policy of the Nominating and Governance Committee of the Company to consider recommendations for candidates to the Board from stockholders.
+The Nominating and Governance Committee will consider recommendations for candidates to the Board from stockholders.
 Stockholder recommendations of candidates for election to the Board should be directed in writing to: Intevac, Inc., 3560 Bassett Street, Santa Clara, California, 95054, and must include the candidate's name, home and business contact information, detailed biographical data and qualifications, information regarding any relationships between the candidate and the Company within the last three years, and evidence of the nominating person's ownership of Company stock.
 Stockholder nominations to the Board must also meet the requirements set forth in the Company's Bylaws.
 The Nominating and Governance Committee also reviews materials provided by professional search firms and other parties in connection with a nominee who is not proposed by a stockholder.
 In evaluating such nominations, the Nominating and Governance Committee seeks to achieve a balance of knowledge, experience and capability on the Board.